Set of Nizam's jewels under high-security custodial arrangement with RBI: Govt to RS | Law-Order

 Set of Nizam's jewels under high-security custodial arrangement with RBI: Govt to RS

-Union Culture Minister Gajendra Singh Shekhawat in a written response to a query also said no decision has been taken to relocate the collection for a permanent public exhibition in Hyderabad.
+Union Culture Minister Gajendra Singh Shekhawat, in a written response to a query, also said on Thursday that no decision has been taken to relocate the collection for a permanent public exhibition in Hyderabad.

 - Country: